Use this app to exchange files with your Bitbucket repository.

 In most cases, in this step you will only need to select the base language files (the files that are being modified locally and then pushed to Bitbucket).
 After selecting a file, you must set the language of the file from the dropdown menu.

 As we recommend keeping all platform files within the same project, you may want to set up other repositories that apply to the same project.
 Click Add another repo to add more repositories.

-Use the Pull now button on the integration page (in project settings > Integrations).
+Use the Pull now button on the app page.
 Clicking the button will add the pull to the system queue to be executed in the background.

 When you are satisfied with the initial pull results, it is a good idea to set up a webhook in Bitbucket which automates pulling the changes to Lokalise as you push to Bitbucket.

-As the translations are being completed, Lokalise can create the pull requests with the exported files, which you can then merge to a selected branch.
+As the translations are being completed, via download page Lokalise can create the pull requests with the exported files, which you can then merge to a selected branch.